bstapleton/flashcards-laravel/README.md

 ]
 ```

-You can set the type to `multiple` if you intend to have multiple answers in the set that are correct.
 The `explanation` is optional, but recommended for incorrect answers.
-It is useful for correct ones to provide more context if desired.
+It can also be useful for correct ones to provide more context if desired.

 ## The TODO list